stephenpearson/hos_config/my_cloud/definition/README.md

 under the License.

-## Helion Entry Scale Cloud with VSA Example ##

-The input files in this example deploy a cloud that has the following characteristics:

-### Control Planes ###

-- A single control plane consisting of three servers that co-host all of the required services.

-### Resource Pools ###

-- One compute Node

-- Three VSA Nodes

-*Additional resource nodes can be added to the configuration.*

-*Minimal Swift Resources are provided by the control plane*

-### Deployer Node ###

-This configuration runs the lifecycle-manager (formerly referred to as the deployer) on a control plane node.
-You need to include this node address in your servers.yml definition.
-This function does not need a dedicated network.

-An example set of servers are defined in ***data/servers.yml***.
-You will need to modify this file to reflect your specific environment.

-### Networking ###
+##Helion Single Region Mid-Size model##
+###Introduction###

+The mid-size model is intended as a template for a moderate sized cloud.
+The Control plane is made up of multiple server clusters to provide sufficient computational, network and IOPS capacity for a mid-size production style cloud.

+The Helion mid size model is architected as follows:

+####Control plane:

+  - Core cluster: Runs Core OpenStack Services, (e.g. keystone, nova api, glance api, neutron api, horizon, heat api).
+Default configuration is two nodes of role type CORE-ROLE

+  - Metering & Monitoring cluster: Runs the OpenStack Services for metering & monitoring (e.g. celiometer, monasca & logging).
+Default configuration is three nodes of role type MTRMON-ROLE

+  - Database & Message Queue Cluster: Runs clustered MySQL and RabbitMQ services to support the Helion cloud infrastructure.
+Default configuration is three nodes of role type DBMQ-ROLE.
+Three nodes are required for high availability.

+  - Swift PAC cluster: Runs the Swift Proxy, Account and Container services.
+Default configuration is three nodes or role type SWPAC-ROLE.
+  - Neutron Agent cluster: Runs Neutron VPN (L3), DHCP, Metadata and OpenVswitch agents.
+Default configuration is three nodes or role type NEUTRON-ROLE.

+####Resource nodes: Three resource pools are defined:

+  - Compute: Runs nova compute sand associated services.
+Runs on nodes of role type COMPUTE-ROLE.
+The example lists 3 nodes, one node is required at a minimum.

+  - Vsa: Runs the Store Virtual VSA appliance.
+Runs on nodes of role type VSA-ROLE.
+One node minimum is required for demo purposes, three for high availability.
+The example lists 1 node.

+  - Object: Runs the Swift object service.
+Runs on nodes of role type SWOBJ-ROLE.
+The minimum node count should match your Swift replica count.
+The example lists 3 nodes.

+The minimum node count required to run the model un-modified is 20 nodes.
+This can be reduced by consolidating servies on the control plance clusters.

+###Networking###

 The example requires the following networks:

-IPMI/iLO network, connected to the deployer and the IPMI/iLO ports of all servers
+IMPI/iLO network, connected to the deployer and the IPMI/iLO ports of all servers

+A network connected to a dedicated NIC on each server used to install the OS and install and configure Helion.
+In a future Beta release this network can be subsumed into system networks (below).

-A pair of bonded NICs which are used by the following networks:
+A pair of bonded NICs which are used used by the following networks:

 - External API - This is the network that users will use to make requests to the cloud
+- Internal API - This is the network that will be used within the cloud for API access between services
 - External VM - This is the network that will be used to provide access to VMs (via floating IP addresses)
 - Guest - This is the network that will carry traffic between VMs on private networks within the cloud
 - Cloud Management - This is the network that will be used for all internal traffic between the cloud services.
-This network is also used to install and configure the nodes and for iSCSI traffic as well.
-This network needs to be on an untagged VLAN
+In the example this is shown as untagged.
+It can be tagged if needed.
+- iSCSI - This network is used to host all iSCSI (Cinder back end) traffic between Nova compute and the VSA servers
+- SWIFT - This network is used for internal Swift comunications between the Swift servers

-Note that the EXTERNAL\_API network must be reachable from the EXTERNAL\_VM network if you want VMs to be able to make API calls to the cloud.
+Note that the EXTERNAL\_API network must be reachable from the EXTERNAL\_VM network if you want VMS to be able to make  API calls to the cloud.

 An example set of networks are defined in ***data/networks.yml***.
 You will need to modify this file to reflect your environment.

-The example uses the devices hed3 & hed4 as a bonded network for all services.
-If you need to modify these for your environment they are defined in ***data/net_interfaces.yml*** The network devices eth3 & eth4 are renamed to devices hed4 & hed5 using the PCI bus mappings secified in  ***data/nic_mappings.yml***.
-You may need to modify the PCI bus addresses to match your system.
+The example uses eth2 for the install network and eth3 & eth4 for the bonded network.
+If you need to modify these for your environment they are defined in ***data/net_interfaces.yml***

-### Local Storage ###

-All servers should present a single OS disk, protected by a RAID controller.
-This disk needs to be at least 512GB in capacity.
-VSA appliance deployed on a host is expected to consume ~40 GB of disk space from host root disk for ephemeral storage to run VSA VM.
-In addition the example configures one additional disk depending on the role of the server:

-- Controllers:  /dev/sdb is configured to be used by Swift
-- Compute Severs:  /dev/sdb is configured as an additional Volume Group to be used for VM storage
-- VSA Servers:  /dev/sdc is configured for VSA data storage and /dev/sdb is configured for VSA cache (required only for adaptive-optimization)

-Note that VSA can be deployed with adaptive optimization (AO) or without AO.
-AO allows built-in storage tiering for VSA.
-It is recommended to use SSD disk for AO.

-*Additional disks can be configured for any of these roles by editing the corresponding ***data/disks_\*.yml*** file
+###Adapting the mid-size model to fit your environment###

+The minimum set of changes you need to make to adapt the model for your environment are:

+- Update baremetalConfig.yml to list the details of your bare metal servers.
+You need to perform this step if you are using the HLM supplied Cobber playbooks to install hLinux on your servers.

+- Update servers.yml to list the details of your bare metal servers.

+- Update the networks.yml file to replace network CIDRs and VLANs with site specific values

+- Update the nic_mappings.yml file to ensure that network devices are mapped to the correct physical port(s)

+- Review the disk models (disks_*.yml) and confirm that the associated servers have the number of disks required by the disk model.
+The device names in the disk models might need to be adjusted to match the probe oder of your servers.
+The default number of disks for the Swift nodes (3 disks) is set low on purpose to facilitate deployment on generic hardware.
+For production scale Swift the servers should have more disks, e.g. 6 on SWPAC nodes and 12 on SWOBJ nodes.
+If you allocate more Swift disks then you should review the ring power in the Swift ring confguration.
+This is documented in the Swift section
+Disk models are provided as follows:

+  - DISK SET CONTROLLER: Minimum 1 disk
+  - DISK SET DBMQ: Minimum 3 disks
+  - DISK SET COMPUTE: Minimum 2 disks
+  - DISK SET SWPAC: Minimum 3 disks
+  - DISK SET SWOBJ: Minimum 3 disks
+  - DISK SET VSA: Minimum 3 disks

+- Update the net interfaces.yml file to match the server NICs used in your configuration.
+This file has a separate interface model definition for each of the following:

+  - INTERFACE SET CONTROLLER
+  - INTERFACE SET VSA
+  - INTERFACE SET DBMQ
+  - INTERFACE SET SWPAC
+  - INTERFACE SET SWOBJ
+  - INTERFACE SET COMPUTE